 - 1. How the sail will be attached to the boat (i.e., centerline tacked on bow, on fixed sprit, on retractable sprit, on laterally articulating sprit, pole, etc.) If a boat has multiple asymmetric spinnakers that are attached in different manners, the largest of each must be reported separately. - 2.
-The luff, leech, SMG, and foot dimensions. - 3.
-The area of the sail as measured using the IRC formula.
-Area = ((SLU+SLE)/2)((SF+(SMG4))/5).83
+The luff, leech, SMG, and foot dimensions for the largest sail and also for all sails with an SMG/SF ratio of 90% or less. - 3.
+The area of the largest sail as measured using the IRC formula.
+Area = ((SLU+SLE)/ 2)((SF+(SMG4))/5).83